dfaruqi/WaveFunctionCollapse/README.md

 Try the included sample scene:
 **`Samples~/WFC Generation and Module Editing`**

-1. Open the sample scene in the editor.
+1. Import and open the sample scene from Window > Package Manager > In Project > Wave Function Collapse > Samples.
 2. Press **Play**.
 3. Select the **"WFC"** GameObject in the Hierarchy.
 4. In the Inspector, locate the **Wave Function Collapse** component.